Khona: Covers and remixes

-The album's version of the song differs from the radio version.
-In addition, the radio version was played on several radio stations in Nigeria, Kenya, South Africa and Ghana.
+The radio version of "Khona", which was played on several radio stations across Nigeria, Kenya, South Africa and Ghana, differs slightly from the version that appeared on the album.
 "Khona" has been remixed and covered by established and promising acts in Ghana, Nigeria and South Africa.
 Nigerian record producer Samklef created his version of the song by interpolating the original instrumental.
-Nigerian artist Terry G released a cover of "Khona", titled "Ora".
+Singer Terry G released a cover of "Khona", titled "Ora".
 Ghanaian rapper Guru also released his own rendition of the song.
 In April 2014, Nigerian rapper Lyrikal released "Khona Gongo (freestyle)", a song from his second mixtape O.C.D (2014).